Jay Bilas: Playing career

 Bilas was a four-year starter for Mike Krzyzewski at Duke University, on the men's basketball team, from 1982 to 1986, and helped lead Duke to the Final Four and National Championship game in 1986.
 Krzyzewski's 1982 recruiting class of Bilas, Johnny Dawkins, Mark Alarie and David Henderson still ranks as the highest scoring single class in college basketball history.
 In his college career, Bilas scored 1,062 points and grabbed 692 rebounds, while shooting over 55% from the field.

 In 1985, Bilas represented USA Basketball, on the U.S. National Select Team, in the Jones Cup in Taipei, Taiwan.

-Bilas graduated in 1986, with a degree in political science, and was selected in the fifth round of the 1986 NBA draft, by the Dallas Mavericks.
+Bilas graduated in 1986, with a degree in political science, and was selected in the fifth round of the 1986 NBA draft by the Dallas Mavericks but never played for them because he chose to play professionally in Europe (Italy and Spain) for a few years, where he earned substantially more money than he would have in the NBA at that time.
 He played professionally overseas in Italy's 2nd Division and in Spain's 1st Division.

 Coaching career

 Bilas served as an assistant coach under Mike Krzyzewski at Duke for three seasons from 1990 to 1992.
 While serving as an assistant coach, Bilas attended Duke University School of Law, receiving his J.D. degree in 1992.
 During his three-year tenure as an assistant coach, Duke advanced to three Final Fours and won two National Championships.
 Bilas still teaches and speaks at clinics, and has been an instructor at the Nike Skills Academy in Beaverton, Oregon, the Nike/Amar'e Stoudemire Skills Academy in Phoenix, Arizona, and the Nike/LeBron James Skills Academy in Akron, Ohio, which annually tutor some of the nation's finest high school and college players.
 In 2005 and 2006, Bilas was one of 12 coaches taking part in Operation Hardwood I and II that coached United States Service teams in tournament competition in the Middle East.
 Among the other coaches of Operation Hardwood I and II were Mark Gottfried, Tom Izzo, Kelvin Sampson, Tubby Smith, Rick Barnes, Gary Williams, Dave Odom, Bobby Lutz, Bobby Cremins, Mike Jarvis, Billy Lange, Jim Crews, and Reggie Minton.